 - Sempra Energy, Inc. – proposed “P2K” midstream joint venture with Boardwalk Pipeline Partners to develop a pipeline project for the transportation of 1.5 Bcf/d to 2.0 Bcf/d of natural gas from the Permian Basin to Katy and the Houston Ship Channel

-- Arsenal Resources – produced water joint venture with undisclosed third party in the Utica
+- Arsenal Resources – produced water joint venture with undisclosed third party to develop water infrastructure business for Utica upstream assets

-- Howard Energy Partners – joint venture involving midstream assets located in South Texas*
+- Howard Energy Partners – joint venture involving midstream assets for the transportation of natural gas from South Texas into Mexico*

-- BG Group Plc. – $1.3 billion “cash and carry” joint venture with Exco Resources Inc. in the Haynesville*
+- BG Group Plc. – $1.3 billion “cash and carry” joint venture with Exco Resources Inc. covering Haynesville assets*

 * Matters prior to joining Gibson, Dunn & Crutcher